Paid Advertisement

 Although it was one of the largest operations conducted in the Trans-Mississippi theater during the Civil War, the 1863 Texas Overland Expedition remained an obscure subject for study until relatively recent times.
 Sandwiched between the more celebrated battle at Sabine Pass and the Red River campaign, the autumn expedition lacks the signature battle or the compelling figures that serve to burn events into historical memory.
 Beyond Richard Lowe’s brief but excellent introductory monograph, the only book length study available was David Edmonds’ exhaustive but rare and long out-of-print book Yankee Autumn in Acadiana.
 Fortunately, Edmonds’ work has now been reprinted in paperback and is available to a wider audience.
 The breadth and scope of research for Yankee Autumn, the vast majority of which is unpublished primary sources, is impressive, providing the reader with a comprehensive examination of the campaign and its dire consequences for the local civilian population.

 The large federal force participating in the Texas Overland Expedition (XIII and XIX Corps, augmented by an ad-hoc cavalry division) was under the overall leadership of General Nathaniel Banks but under the operational command of General William Franklin.
 The opposing Confederate army under General Richard Taylor was vastly outnumbered and fought a delaying action over the bayous and prairies of southwest Louisiana.
 Franklin, with only vague instruction from Banks, advanced his army up the Teche region in fits and starts, fighting numerous skirmishes with Taylor’s cavalry under Tom Green.
 The Union army’s forward progress ended in Louisiana at Opelousas and Barre’s Landing.
 Still lacking clear orders from above, Franklin chose to withdraw closer to his base, effectively ending the campaign without ever seriously threatening Texas.
-A sharp rear guard action at Bayou Bourbeux occurred during this time and was the campaign’s only conflict large enough to be really considered a battle.
+A sharp rear guard action at Bayou Bourbeaux occurred during this time and was the campaign’s only conflict large enough to be really considered a battle.
 The fight resulted in a clear Confederate victory, although wins in several minor skirmishes subsequently helped the Union forces to restore the balance to some degree.

 Beyond harassing the civilian population with undisciplined looting and foraging, the Union expedition accomplished little if anything.
 It is these social and economic aspects of the campaign that comprise much of the focus of the book.
-The author mined vast numbers of domestic and foreign claims commission documents and numerous newspaper, church, and courthouse records in order to provide for the reader an incredibly detailed account of the campaign’s ruinous effects on the local multi-ethnic population.
+The author mined vast numbers of domestic and foreign claims commission documents and numerous newspaper, church, and courthouse records in order to provide for the reader an incredibly detailed account of the campaign’s ruinous effects on the local, multi-ethnic population.

 The military features of the campaign are fully examined as well and are supplemented by numerous and highly detailed maps of both march routes and battlefields.
 My only complaint in this regard is that many of the maps are poorly copied and so shrunken as to make it difficult and sometimes impossible to read the labels.
 This, combined with the numerous misspellings, makes the reader wish for a stronger editing hand.
 Issues of presentation aside, however, this lengthy and definitive work admirably fills a historical void and is highly recommended for readers interested in Civil War Louisiana and its people and Trans-Mississippi operations in general.